hemanth-asirvatham/GABRIEL-prerelease/README.md

 ### Codifying (`gabriel.codify` / `Codify`)
 - Provide qualitative codes and optional completion checks to ensure every passage was reviewed.
-- Returns tidy tables plus helper functions like `gabriel.view_coded_passages` for rapid auditing.
+- Returns tidy tables plus helper functions like `gabriel.view` for rapid auditing, complete with clickable chips and numeric sliders to filter passages by categories, boolean labels, or rating bands.

 ### Deduplication and merging (`gabriel.deduplicate`, `gabriel.merge`)
 - Combine embeddings with GPT adjudication to produce clean entity lists or fuzzy joins.